 - Assess your vehicle damage – take photos of any damage.

 - Record the details of the accident.
 If you hit an unattended vehicle, leave a note with your name and contact information.
-Get the names and contact information of any witnesses.
-Exchange driver’s license and insurance information with any other drivers involved.
+Get witnesses’ names and contact information — exchange driver’s license and insurance information with other drivers involved.
 Note the location of the accident, time of day and weather conditions.